codefellows/seattle-201d6/week-1/class-05/README.md

 ## User Stories (MVP)
  - As a developer, I want to apply D.R.Y. to my code, so that I do not have duplicate and unnecessary code.
- - As a developer, I want to include images in my game, when the user guesses correctly, so that the game is more informative and fun.
  - As a developer, I want to color code the answers on-screen, so my user can visually see what answers were right or wrong.
  - As a developer, I want to host my game online so that anyone can play!!